Let's talk about my early days with DC motors.

-Iwill never forget that day.
-I'm being sentimental, but it was a rainy Sunday afternoon of late January.
-I was around 11 years old, I was sitting at my desk, and, most of all, I was deeply bored.
-The light was fading from the only window in my room and the air was almost gloomy, save the pale circle of yellow light from the desk lamp.
-Sunday-blues-before-Monday-School.
+I will never forget that day.
+I'm sentimental, but it was a rainy Sunday afternoon late January.
+I was around 11 years old, and I was sitting at my desk, and, most of all, I was intensely bored.
+The light was fading from the only window in my room, and the air was almost gloomy, save the pale circle of yellow light from the desk lamp: Sunday blues before Monday School.

-What dark instinct drove me to grab that old radio-controlled toy car in my left hand, and that chewed screwdriver in the other, I don't know.
-But my life has changed since.
-And in the same time, the life of many of my electronic belongings were to shorten.
+What dark instinct drove me to grab that old radio-controlled toy car in my left hand and that chewed screwdriver in the other, I don't know.
+But since this time, my life has changed.
+And in the same time, the life of many of my electronic belongings was shortened.

-A few cuts in my fingers later, I was holding my first DC motor.
-Next to me, the wreck of the toy car lied cracked-open on my desk, its plastic housing torn appart, and its inside wires and electronic boards spreading on the ground.
-And then the marvel happened; grabbing a 4.5V battery (the flat one I enjoyed so much to put my tongue on, a genuine scientific measure to test its life), I managed to join both wires to each pole of the battery, without any hope that anything would happen, really.
+A few cuts in my fingers later, I held my first DC motor.
+Next to me, the wreck of the toy car lay cracked-open on my desk, its plastic housing was torn apart, and its inside wires and electronic boards were spreading on the ground.
+And then the marvel happened; grabbing a 4.5V battery (the flat one I enjoyed so much to put my tongue on, a genuine scientific measure to test its life).
+I managed to join both wires to each pole of the battery without hoping that anything would happen.

-But then the motor made a sudden bounce and with a sharp sound the small shaft energetically spun at once.
+But then the motor made a sudden bounce, and with a sharp sound, the small shaft energetically spun at once.
 I was so startled that I dropped anything on my desk, disconnecting the motor from its power supply.
-Yes, I know that you can hear that faint music rising, the music of the great revelations (see below).
-It was now loudly resonating in my head; I tried the experiment again and again, and my mind was growing with expectations of gigantic and complex machineries I was about to build with this cutting-edge material and this new acquired knowledge.
-But first I had to inform my parents what a huge discovery I just made, and what a genius their son was.
+Yes, I know that you can hear that soft music is rising, the music of the great revelations (see below).
+It was now loudly resonating in my head; I tried the experiment repeatedly, and my mind was growing with expectations of gigantic and complex machinery I was about to build with this cutting-edge material and this newly acquired knowledge.
+But first, I had to inform my parents what a huge discovery I had just made and what a genius their son was.

 Well, long story short, when I discovered the joy of electronics later at engineering school, it was a hard landing.
-But nevertheless, electric motors always stayed close to my heart.
+Nevertheless, electric motors always stayed close to my heart.

-Yes, controlling motors is difficult, it’s a deep jungle with savage inhabitants and weird names.
+Yes, controlling motors is complex.
+It's a deep jungle with savage inhabitants and weird names.
 But this jungle can be transformed into a kind of a public park, even a nice garden, with a little bit of work, of reading, and of jungle-clearing.